-- 8.10 The Employer shall pay all costs of obtaining operators' licences required under the Motor Vehicle Act for employees covered by this Agreement. - 8.11 No employee will be permitted to use their own motor vehicle in a manner which is unfair to other members or against the best interests of the Union. - 8.12 All Operating Engineers who request coveralls shall have these supplied by the Employer and replaced upon normal wear and tear.
-Mechanics shall be supplied with rain gear by the Employer and replaced upon normal wear and tear.
+- 8.08 On pile driving work where the Employer has not appointed an Operating Engineer Foreperson, crane operators will come under the authority of the pile driving foreperson, and will be expected to take orders from this foreperson only. - 8.09 When required by the Employer, the Employer will pay all costs of obtaining operators' licenses required under the Motor Vehicle Act for all Employees covered by this Agreement. - 8.10 No Employee will be permitted to use their own motor vehicle in a manner which is unfair to other members or against the best interests of the Union. - 8.11 All Employees who request coveralls will have these supplied by the Employer and replaced upon normal wear and tear.
+Mechanics will be supplied with rain gear by the Employer and replaced upon normal wear and tear.
 Employees are expected to take reasonable care of coveralls supplied.
-Shop crews only shall have coveralls supplied and cleaned by the Employer.
-In the event that an employee does not return the coveralls or rain gear supplied to them by the Employer, the Employer shall deduct this cost from the employee.
+Shop crews only will have coveralls supplied and cleaned by the Employer.
+In the event that an Employee does not return the coveralls or rain gear supplied to them by the Employer, the Employer will deduct this cost from the Employee.

-Essential protective clothing including welder's gloves, rigging gloves, rigging belts, respirators, high visibility vests, protective vests or leather jackets and noise abatement devices shall be supplied at no charge to the employee.
-In the event that an employee does not return the foregoing items supplied to them by the Employer, the Employer shall charge the cost of same to the employee and deduct this cost from any money owing to the employee.
+Essential protective clothing including welder's gloves, rigging gloves, rigging belts, CSA approved safety harnesses, chainsaw chaps, respirators, high visibility vests, protective vests or leather jackets and noise abatement devices shall be supplied at no charge to the Employee.
+The Employer will supply proper fitting personal protective equipment/coveralls for all gender workers.

+In the event that an Employee does not return the foregoing items supplied to them by the Employer, the Employer shall charge the cost of same to the Employee and deduct this cost from any money owing to the Employee.

-Life jackets, hard hats, suspensions for hard hats, welder's goggles, fire retardant coveralls for welders and magnifying glasses for welder's helmets will be provided by the Employer where necessary on a charge out basis at cost, such cost to be deducted from the employee's earnings and refunded at such time as the employee returns the items to the Employer in reasonable condition, subject to normal wear and tear.
-The Employer agrees to the replacement of glass and other reasonable repairs to welding helmets for damage occurring to the employee's helmet while in the employ of the Employer.
+Life jackets, hard hats, suspensions for hard hats, welder's goggles, fire retardant coveralls for welders and magnifying glasses for welder's helmets will be provided by the Employer where necessary on a charge out basis at cost, such cost to be deducted from the Employee's earnings and refunded at such time as the Employee returns the items to the Employer in reasonable condition, subject to normal wear and tear.
+The Employer agrees to the replacement of glass and other reasonable repairs to welding helmets for damage occurring to the Employee's helmet while in the employ of the Employer.